 The simple act of picking an object by a human-like robot would not be possible without the ability of the underlying material to sustain large deformation.
 This example underscores the motivation for studying soft materials.
-Beyond robotics [1-3] (Fig. 1), in contexts ranging from biotechnology to electronics, soft materials are important wherever we need large deformations.
+Beyond robotics [1-4] (Fig. 1), in contexts ranging from biotechnology to electronics, soft materials are important wherever we need large deformations.
 Often, just the capacity to sustain large deformation in response to mechanical forces is not enough.
-Ideally, we hope to influence the material behavior by applying an external electric field and this permits numerous applications such as the already mentioned soft robotics, energy harvesting [4-7], sensors and actuators [8-11], among others [12].
-Soft dielectrics, when subjected to electrical stimuli, can achieve significantly large deformations (Fig. 2) due to the highly nonlinear electromechanical coupling between mechanical and electric fields [13-15].
-Large deformations invariably lead to the possibility of instabilities which include the phenomena of surface wrinkles [16-22], creases [23-29], folds [30, 31], electro-buckling [32-35], pull-in instability [14,36-40], bursting drops in solid dielectrics [41], among others.
+Ideally, we hope to influence their behavior by applying an external electric field that permits numerous applications such as the already mentioned soft robotics, energy harvesting [4-9], sensors and actuators [10-18], and others [19-21].
+Soft dielectrics, when subjected to electrical stimuli, can achieve significantly large deformations (Fig. 2) due to the highly nonlinear electromechanical coupling between mechanical and electric fields [22-26].
+Large deformations invariably lead to the possibility of instabilities which include the phenomena of surface wrinkles [27-33], creases [34-40], folds [41,42], electrobuckling [43-46], pull-in instability [23,47-52], symmetry-breaking instability [53,54], bursting drops in solid dielectrics [55], and among others [56,57].
 Two types of electromechanical instabilities observed in experiments are shown in Fig. 3: morphological instability of a single drop in a solid dielectric polymer under electric fields and regular azimuthal wrinkles in a dielectric membrane.